RainbowMango/website-3/docs/casestudies/xiaohongshu.md

 To meet these resource demands while maintaining business agility, Xiaohongshu operates a hybrid cloud infrastructure combining self-built data centers with multiple public cloud providers.
 This architecture enables elastic scaling and ensures the platform can respond quickly to traffic surges.

+> "Karmada has become essential to our multi-cloud strategy, enabling us to manage resource fragmentation as a competitive advantage rather than a operational burden.
+The platform's Kubernetes-native approach meant zero migration cost, while its extensibility allowed us to build production-grade features.
+Most importantly, during the unexpected TikTok migration surge, Karmada's federation capabilities proved invaluable—we could elastically burst to cloud resources for specific services rather than entire chains, delivering the lowest risk and cost profile during the crisis."
+>
+> — **Yuqi Huang**, Director of Cloud Native Infrastructure at Xiaohongshu

 ## The Challenge: Resource Fragmentation

 Xiaohongshu's infrastructure evolved into a complex landscape of dozens of Kubernetes clusters spread across multiple cloud providers and self-built data centers.
 Both self-built data centers and managed Kubernetes services (TKE/ACK) from cloud vendors have cluster size limits for stability reasons.
 As Xiaohongshu's business grew rapidly, these limits necessitated a multi-cluster architecture to support the expanding infrastructure.